Same-Sex Marriage Legal Pros and Cons

 Death and Taxes

-This is one of the largest reasons to get married, because the government provides a lot of benefits exclusively to married couples.
-A small sample of these benefits include Social Security benefits, health care benefits, nursing home care, and unpaid leave from your job to care for family members.
-In light of the 2015 Obergefell decision, federal and state benefits are available to all legally married couples in the United States, gay or straight.
+The government provides a lot of benefits exclusively to married couples.
+A small sample of these benefits includes Social Security benefits, health care benefits, nursing home care, and unpaid leave from your job to care for family members.
+In light of the 2015 Obergefell decision, federal and state benefits are available to all legally married couples in the United States.
+This is true regardless of a married couple's sexual orientation.

-Typically, legal marriage is the most reliable way to become a citizen in the U.S. While even legally married same-sex couples did not have this access to citizenship under the Defense of Marriage Act (DOMA), same-sex and opposite-sex unions are now equally protected under federal law.
+Legal marriage can be one of the easier ways to become a citizen in the U.S. While even legally married same-sex couples did not have this access to citizenship under the Defense of Marriage Act (DOMA), same-sex and opposite-sex unions are now equally protected under federal law.

 Dividing Your Property

+Note that division of property also applies to liability for debts.
+As a result, many former couples become embroiled in costly legal battles over the division of assets and debts in a divorce.
 For unmarried couples, on the other hand, each partner typically leaves with whatever they accumulated and responsibility for debts in their name.
-However, married couples have a right to seek alimony, whereas unmarried couples may have to account for this in a pre-marriage agreement.
+Also, married couples have a right to seek alimony, whereas unmarried couples may have to account for this in a pre-marriage agreement.

-Given all of the above issues and factors, spend some serious time with your partner considering same-sex marriage legal pros and cons.
+Given all the above issues and factors, spend some serious time with your partner considering the benefits and drawbacks of marriage.
 If you plan on raising kids and you're okay with taking on the other partner's debts, then getting married may make sense.
-On the other hand, if you don't necessarily want to be burdened with the other person's debts or institutional marriage just isn't for you, then it may not be right for you.
+On the other hand, if you don't necessarily want to be burdened with the other person's debts or institutional marriage just isn't for you, then a marital union might not be for you.

 Get More Information About Same-Sex Marriage from a Legal Professional